aws-samples/appsync-with-postgraphile-rds/README.md

-# Serverless auto-generated GraphQL API with AWS AppSync and Postgraphile
+# Serverless auto-generated GraphQL API with AWS AppSync and PostGraphile

 ![A diagram of the architecture solution Overview](./overview.png "Solution Overview")